asterginete/api-expressjs-typescript/README.md

 - **Get Product by ID**: `GET /products/:id`
 - **Update Product by ID**: `PUT /products/:id`
 - **Delete Product by ID**: `DELETE /products/:id`

+## Authentication and Authorization

+The API uses JSON Web Tokens (JWT) for authentication.
+Users can register and log in to receive a token, which must be included in the `Authorization` header for protected routes.

+Authorization is role-based, with two roles available: `user` and `admin`.
+Some routes may require a specific role to access.

 ## Contributing